Limmek/MStats-for-rust/README.md

-# MySql Chat Log for Rust
+# MySql Stats Log for Rust
 Rust plugin that logs player and server statistics to MySql.

 ------